VoxelGroup/Voxel.MiddyNet/docs/source/nuget/packages.rst

 Voxel.MiddyNet.HttpJsonBodyParser
 ---------------------------------
-This package contains a middleware that parse JSON object mapping to a explicit type.
+This package contains a middleware that parses a JSON to an object of an explicit type.
 There are two versions avalaible:

-* One for REST Api (APIGatewayProxyRequest and APIGatewayProxyResponse).
+* One for REST APIs (APIGatewayProxyRequest and APIGatewayProxyResponse).
-* And another for Http Api (APIGatewayHttpApiV2ProxyRequest and APIGatewayHttpApiV2ProxyResponse).
+* One for HTTP APIs (APIGatewayHttpApiV2ProxyRequest and APIGatewayHttpApiV2ProxyResponse).

 Configuration
 ^^^^^^^^^^^^^
-When you use the middleware, must put the specific type to convert JSON, then the middleware adds a object under context.AdditionalContext with the key "body".
-To access to the typed object you must do a casting of context["body"] with the custom type.
+When you use the middleware, You need to specify the type you want to convert the JSON object into.
+The middleware will put the object in the AdditionalContext["Body"] property.
+To access the object, you will need to perform an explicit cast of that property.

 Sample code
 ^^^^^^^^^^^